 The architecturally most valuable parts of the building are the almost entirely original main staircase and the Senate Assembly Hall, nowadays the Presidential Room.

-The Government Palace has facilities for meetings of cabinet committees and other negotiations.
+The Government Palace has facilities for meetings of ministerial committees and other negotiations.
 The changes needed to accommodate present-day ways of working were carried out in the 1990s so as to preserve the valuable features of the building as close as possible to their original appearance.
 The Government Press Room was renovated in the 2010s and at the same time a new conference centre was built.
 The suitability of the premises for open-plan office solutions has been experimented on the fourth floor.